 Team Nathaniel is a nonprofit created in honor of nine-year-old cancer patient, Nathaniel Contreras, who did not survive his battle with Osteosarcoma.

 We honor Nathaniel’s legacy by supporting other families and children affected by childhood cancer.
 We know that they are faced with very few available treatment options, so we assist them by getting them into a trial and simultaneously raising awareness for pediatric cancer.

-Team Nathaniel focuses on one family at a time, and funds their child’s trial or medication.
+Team Nathaniel focuses on one family at a time, and funds their child’s trial, medication, or lifestyle.